vmandic/tris-web-crawler/README.md

 ## Features

-- **Customizable Settings**: Configure the scraper with various settings using environment variables.
+- **Customizable Settings**: Configure the crawler with various settings using environment variables.
 - **Timeout Handling**: Specify the timeout in milliseconds for each request.
-- **Path Depth Limitation**: Set the maximum depth of paths to be scraped.
+- **Path Depth Limitation**: Set the maximum depth of paths to be crawled.
 - **Randomized User Agents**: Provide a list of custom user-agent headers that are randomized between requests.
 - **Skip Words**: Skip links that contain specified skip words.
 - **Sorting Output**: Optionally sort the output file lines in ascending order.